Creamy Garlic Chicken

 This post may include affiliate links from brands we've partnered with.
 Please read our affiliate poilcy.

-This Creamy Garlic Chicken is the latest recipe I’ve added to our dairy-free comfort food collection.
-Picture sautéed chicken coated in a creamy sauce all perfumed with garlic and savory flavor.
+This Creamy Garlic Chicken is the latest recipe I’ve added to our comfort food collection.
+Picture sautéed chicken coated in a creamy sauce, all perfumed with garlic and savory flavor.
 It’s beyond delicious and so easy to make too!
-It’s naturally gluten-free and dairy-free, but there’s also a heavy cream option listed as well.
-This recipe is simple enough for a weeknight dinner, but stunning enough to serve for date-night or entertaining.
+It’s naturally gluten-free with dairy-free options.
+This recipe is simple enough for a weeknight dinner but stunning enough to serve for date-night or entertaining.

 This recipe is my latest answer to the ever-present question, ‘What’s for dinner’?
 It’s the perfect comfort food that’s healthy as well.
-And it’s just as good for a family dinner, or for an at-home date night.
+And it’s just as good for a family dinner or an at-home date night.

-It’s simple and creamy but light enough for spring meals as well, especially when you pair it with roasted asparagus.
-As the name ‘garlic chicken’ suggests, there’s lots of garlic in this dish.
+It’s simple and creamy but light enough for spring meals, especially when you pair it with roasted asparagus.
+As the name ‘garlic chicken’ suggests, this dish has lots of garlic.

-But it’s not at all overwhelming because the garlic is lightly browned first, then simmered into creamy submission.
-There’s also a subtle balance added with just a touch of Italian seasoning to round out all the flavors.
+But it’s not overwhelming because the garlic is lightly browned and then simmered into creamy submission.
+A subtle balance is added with just a touch of Italian seasoning to round out all the flavors.

 • Chicken – I used large chicken breasts, (8 oz each) cut into half lengthwise to make 4 chicken breasts about 1 – 1 1/2″ thick.
 You could also use boneless skinless chicken thighs as well.

-• Cassava flour – or regular all-purpose flour, or Einkorn wheat flour all work here.
+• Cassava flour – regular all-purpose, gluten-free, or Einkorn wheat flour all work here.
 The chicken is dredged in the flour and then pan-fried.
 And as it simmers in the sauce, that bit of flour thickens it perfectly.
-You could also try sprinkling a tablespoon or so of tapioca starch over the chicken breasts if you don’t have any of the flours listed.
-I wouldn’t personally recommend gluten-free flours as they often add a weird bean-like taste to the final dish.
+If you use gluten-free flour, I recommend Bob’s Red Mill 1:1 or Cup4Cup because they have the best flavor.

 • Seasonings – I add just a touch of garlic powder, (I know… more garlic, but trust me!) and some Italian seasoning.
-These both round out the flavors of the sauce and make sure you don’t taste the coconut milk.
+These both round out the flavors of the sauce and make sure you don’t taste the coconut milk if you use the dairy-free option.
+If you can find garlic granules, I think they have the best flavor.
+They’re like a coarse garlic powder rather than being powder fine in texture.

-• Coconut milk canned coconut milk is what makes this garlic chicken creamy.
+• Heavy cream or Coconut milk canned coconut milk is what makes this garlic chicken creamy for dairy free.
 And you definitely don’t taste the coconut flavor with everything else going on here.
-However, if you want to go all out, you can sub in heavy creamy here as well!
+However, if you want to go all out, you can use heavy creamy here as well!

 • Chicken stock – homemade chicken stock will always give you the best flavor.
 But if you’re looking for store-bought, try and find a brand with low sodium.